logcabin/logcabin/README.md

     build/Examples/HelloWorld --cluster=$ALLSERVERS

 That program doesn't do anything very interesting.
+Another tool called TreeOps exposes LogCabin's data structure on the command line:

+    echo -n hello | build/Examples/TreeOps --cluster=$ALLSERVERS write /world
+    build/Examples/TreeOps --cluster=$ALLSERVERS dump

+See the --help for a complete listing of the available commands.

 You should be able to kill one server at a time and maintain availability, or kill more and restart them and maintain safety (with an availability hiccup).

 If you find it annoying to pass --cluster=$ALLSERVERS everywhere, you can also use a DNS name to return all the IP addresses.
 However, you will need distinct